grahamfalconer/JustHireMe/README.md

 # JustHireMe
-A cover page for my Just Eat Application
+A cover page template in the theme of a Just Eat menu for my application.